is-centre/datm-annotation-tool/README.md

 The first thing to do, is to browse to the folder that contains the orthoframes of interest.
 To do this, click on the **Browse...** button in the bottom portion of the interface.
 Note, that every orthoframe image `FILENAME.jpg` file in the folder is assumed to have particular companion files:

 * `FILENAME.marked.jpg`: this file should contain defect markings painted over pavement distress.
 The Python script for creating these files is available separately.
 For testing purposes, you can simple create these files by adding `.marked` to the end of the file name before the extension.
-* `FILENAME.cut.mask.png`: the auto-corrected mask of the paved road part of the image.
+* `FILENAME.mask.png`: the initial mask of the paved road part of the image.
 If it does not exist, an empty mask will be used.

 Also note that the tool will produce the following files for every processed orthoframe: